🪰439,131 violations tracked across 67 Florida counties

 Notable Recent Inspections

-Marseilles Hotel Cafe was inspected on March 17 and scored a 64 out of 100 with 6 critical violations.
+Marseilles Hotel Cafe now scores just 55.5 out of 100 (F grade) with 3 critical violations across its inspections.
 Inspectors found that management lacked proof of food safety training, toxic substances were improperly stored or labeled, and employees weren’t following proper handwashing procedures.
-For a hotel restaurant serving tourists who trust the brand name, that’s a rough look.
+For a hotel restaurant serving tourists who trust the brand name, an F grade is a serious red flag.

 The Cleanest Restaurants in Miami Beach